dustinpfister/blog_posts/_posts/js-array-length.md

 ### 1.4 - Setting something to a high index value will set the length of the Array

+Take into account a basic example such as this for a moment.

 ```js
 let a = [1,2,3,4,5];
 a[10] = 10;
 console.log(a.length); // 11
 ```

+Here we have an array with a length of 11, but in a way there is only 6 elements in the array.
+This is what I am talking about when it comes to the difference between array length and array count.
+The length of the array is just the highest defined index value of he array plus one, while the count of an array is the actual count of defined elements in the array.

 ### 1.5 - length is not always what is expected when dealing with associative Arrays